-(3) A position that involves providing legal services.
+(5) A position providing medicare-certified home health services.

-Another new (4) A position in a residential care facility. exemption (5) A position providing medicare-certified home health services.
-(6) A position that only serves consumers who are enrolled in an from H.B.59 ODM-administered medicaid waiver program.
-(D) No implied factors: Whether a position is supervised or unsupervised, alone or never alone, enters a home or never enters a home, regulated elsewhere or not regulated elsewhere is not a factor that determines if the chapter applies to the position.
-(E) Chief administrators: Requirements in the chapter for responsible parties of area agencies on aging, PASSPORT administrative agencies, agency providers, and agency sub-contractors to request, review, or retain criminal records are requirements of each responsible party's chief administrator or any person that the paragraph allows ODA to use simple language lin other rules.
+- (6) A position that only serves consumers who are enrolled in an ODM-administered medicaid waiver program. - (D) No implied factors: Whether a position is supervised or unsupervised, alone or never alone, enters a home or never enters a home, regulated elsewhere or not regulated elsewhere is not a factor that determines if the chapter applies to the position. - (E) Chief administrators: Requirements in the chapter for responsible parties of area agencies on aging, PASSPORT administrative agencies, agency providers, and agency sub-contractors to request, review, or retain criminal records requirements of each responsible party's chief administrator or any person that the print date: 11/21/2013 09:40 PM chief administrator designates for these tasks.

+This paragraph lallows ODA to use simple language lin other rules.